 Rwanda has not always enjoyed a harmonious existence and to help gain a better understanding of the horrific events of 1994, a tour of the genocide memorial sites and museum can be organised.
 Although this is not a usual holiday activity it is more a mark of respect to visit than a mawkish pursuit.

-If you want a tailor-made holiday or are looking for Rwanda safaris you can be assured of a warm welcome as not having been exposed to mass tourism, the people of Rwanda are genuinely hospitable and welcoming to any outside visitor, be it into their homes or to their country.
-Proud people, with rich and ancient cultures, they leave new arrivals enchanted.
+You can be assured of a warm welcome in Rwanda, as not having been exposed to mass tourism, the people are genuinely hospitable and welcoming to outside visitors.